VIDEO

 Photography has been in Jack Lowe’s blood since he was a young boy.
 Aged 8, he received a Kodak Instamatic camera from his grandmother, a turning point from which he’s never looked back.

-The earliest seeds of this project were sown in Jack’s childhood, when his love for lifeboats began.
-Much later in life, after a career in photography, Jack found himself searching for a change in direction — something that would take him away from sitting in front of computers all day!
+Much later in life — and after an eclectic career in the photographic industry — Jack found himself searching for a change in direction, something that would take him away from sitting in front of computers all day.

 The National Collection of Welsh Photographs , National Library of Wales, Aberystwyth